Holistic Healing Internships in Hawaii

 After students enroll through UC Davis Study Abroad in the Holistic Healing in Hawaii Summer Internship program, they will receive instructions for completing a separate application and portal for this program’s partner, Child Family Health International (CFHI).
 CFHI's process includes a supplemental application.
 Note that some CFHI programs include placement and activities at multiple internship sites while others place students at one internship for the duration of the program.
 No interviews are required in the placement process.

 Sample Internship Placements

-Public Health, relevant cultural/historical site visits and activities, and NGO/school placements and site visits will start on Monday after arrival (orientation sessions take place on Sunday after arrival) and usually take place in the mornings for 4 to 6 hours on Monday through Friday for the remaining four weeks.
+Orientation sessions take place on Sunday after arrival.
+Public health, relevant cultural/historical site visits and activities, and NGO/school placements and site visits will start on Monday after arrival, usually taking place in the mornings for 4-6 hours, Monday through Friday, for the remaining four weeks.
 Some activities will take the full day, and activities will occasionally be scheduled on weekends.

-Once per week, students will meet with the Program Coordinators to discuss their experiences.
-A lecture on a health related topics will also be provided by the Coordinator or arranged with other local experts.
-Students can use this time to discuss particular issues of interest, review their progress or bring up any concerns they may have.
+Once per week, you will meet with the Program Coordinators to discuss your experiences.
+A lecture on a health-related topic is provided by the Coordinator or arranged with other local experts.
+You can use this time to discuss particular issues of interest, review your progress or bring up any concerns you may have.

 Students present their work and experiences at a closing meeting attended by community members and others at the end of the program.

 Information about UC Davis’ Partner for the Program